Explore Pittsburgh

 Where can I see the routes?

-The routes and cues will be shared with registered riders the week of the event in the Digital Ride Guide, and can be followed using a smartphone or GPS device.
-The routes will also be marked with cue signs throughout the city.
-Printed cue sheets available at packet pickup and on event day only.
+Preview the routes by clicking the “Routes” tab in the main menu!
+Full turn-by-turn routes, GPS files rest stop locations, and cues will be shared with registered riders the week of the event in the Digital Ride Guide.
+Routes can be followed using a smartphone or GPS device and will be marked with cue signs throughout the city.
+Printed cue sheets are available at packet pickup and on event day only and will not be mailed.